What You Need To Know About Personal Injury Matters in New Jersey & New York

 Personal injury lawsuits usually fall under the authority (or “jurisdiction”) of state courts in the county where the injury occurred, or where those involved (the “parties”) in the incident are located.

-Where Are The Laws That Govern Personal Injury Cases?
+Where Are The Laws That Govern Personal Injury Cases in New York?

 Unlike other areas of the law that find their rules in statutes (such as penal codes in criminal cases), the development of personal injury law has taken place mostly through court decisions and in treatises written by legal scholars.
 Many states have summarized the development of personal injury law in statutes, but for practical purposes, court decisions remain the main source of the law.
 (Note: In some types of injury cases, statutes can be used to help establish fault.)